Best Astrophotography Telescopes (2025)

 It should come as no surprise that you need some serious magnification to capture the surface of a planet up close.
 A healthy combination of aperture and focal length will help you see more details on the planet and take better pictures.

 The focal length of your telescope is fixed.
-When you attach a camera directly to the focuser draw tube, this is the fixed magnification your camera will view the sky at.
-However, an eyepiece or Barlow lens can increase the native focal length or magnification by a factor of 1.5x, 2x, 3x, etc. The trade-off for this simple accessory is that your view will be dimmer, and probably a lot less sharp.
+When you attach a camera directly to the focuser draw tube, this is the fixed magnification at which your camera will view the sky.
+However, an eyepiece or Barlow lens can increase the native focal length or magnification by a factor of 1.5x, 2x, 3x, etc. The trade-off for this simple accessory is that your view will be dimmer and probably a lot less sharp.

-I personally do not use a Barlow lens often when photographing planets or the Moon with my long focal-length telescope.
+I do not often use a Barlow lens when photographing planets or the Moon with my long-focal-length telescope.
 I prefer to capture a brighter image of the planet at the native magnification and increase the size (if desired) in post-processing.
 This may change in the future if I finally decide to invest in a quality Barlow lens, such as a Tele Vue Powermate.

 The Planet Saturn from my backyard.
 ZWO ASI290MM Mini, Celestron Edge HD 11, Sky-Watcher EQ8-R Pro.